Towards Data Auctions with Externalities

-Consider a subset $S_i\subseteq S$ of data allocated to firm $i$ and define $x_i = G_i(S_i)$ the resulting gain in prediction accuracy.
-Because of Property \ref{property:gain_normalized}, we have $x_i\in[0,1]$ where $x_i = 1$ denotes Firm $i$ getting allocated the entire information set $S$, and $x_i = 0$ denotes Firm $i$ getting allocated no information.
-Further note that by Property \ref{property:gain_monotone}, Firm $i$'s utility will be non-decreasing in $x_i$.
-Let $\bx \eqdef (x_1, \dots, x_n) \in [0, 1]^n$ refer to the allocation vector to the $n$ firms.
+Given a subset $S_i\subseteq S$ of data allocated to firm $i$, define the allocation variable $x_i \eqdef G_i(S_i)$ to be the resulting gain in prediction accuracy.
+Because of Property~\ref{property:gain_normalized}, we have $x_i\in[0,1]$ where $x_i = 1$ denotes firm $i$ getting allocated the entire set $S$, and $x_i = 0$ denotes firm $i$ getting allocated no information.